9 Myths About Donating Blood

 Registration and processing times vary, but blood donation itself takes around eight to 10 minutes.
 Registration involves filling out a form with personal information and verifying your identification.
-Then you’ll answer questions about health and travel history, and receive a brief physical examination to determine if you’re eligible to donate blood.
+Then, you will answer questions about health and travel history and receive a brief physical examination to determine if you are eligible to donate blood.
 Your personal information will remain confidential.
-You’ll also be required to spend some time recovering before you leave.
-Don’t worry, there will be refreshments!

 Myth No. 3: I’m too old.

-While the age for donation without consent from a parent or guardian is 17, there is no upper age restriction so long as you meet the eligibility requirements for donating.
+While the age for donation without consent from a parent or guardian is 17, there is no upper age restriction if you meet the eligibility requirements for donating.

 Myth No. 4: Blood can be stored forever.

 Blood and its different components have different shelf lives.
 If not used right away, whole blood can be refrigerated for up to 35 days.
 So, regular blood donation is important.

 “There is no substitute for human blood; it can only be sourced from human donations,” says Glenn Ramsey, MD, medical director of the Blood Bank at Northwestern Memorial Hospital, and professor of Pathology at Feinberg School of Medicine.
 “Don’t wait to donate.”

 Myth No. 5: I can’t donate if my iron level is low.